casin0r0yale/golden-fan-shop/README.md

 You should see the following message: "webpack <version> compiled successfully..."

-Configure your API tokens
+Next, you need to configure your API tokens.
 Create an `.env` file.
 In this file, you will need to add your personal access github token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 Add your token with the key name `AUTH_SECRET`

 Create a cloudinary account: https://cloudinary.com/.
 You will need this account to host your images in order to submit images in a review form.